-As early as the time of Abraham and Lot (roughly 1900 B.C.)
-Sodomy was considered unacceptable and a sin (Genesis 19:1 - 7).
+As early as the time of Abraham and Lot (roughly 1900 B.C.), sodomy was considered unacceptable and a sin (Genesis 19:1 - 7).
 God also reiterated that this practice was against His will when He gave His laws to Israel.
 Although the Bible usually alludes to this behavior, it without a doubt condemns the practice (Genesis 13:13, 19:5, 19:7, Leviticus 18:22, 20:13 and so on).
 The city of Sodom, when it existed, was known for its open and shameless indulgence in this wicked behavior, which is why the city lent its name to those who actively pursued such lusts (sodomites).

-This sin is an offense against nature which many times was connected with idolatrous practices.
+This sin is an offense against nature that many times was connected with idolatrous practices.
 This is why the Biblical term 'sodomite' (Strong's Concordance #H6945 as found in Deuteronomy 23:17, 1Kings 14:24, 15:12, 22:46, 2Kings 23:7, etc.), in the Hebrew, means a (male or female) devotee (prostitute) to licentious idolatry.
 Although allowed and encouraged in some non-Biblical or non-Christian religions, it was NEVER tolerated in the worship of the true God.

 The book of Leviticus, which was given directly by the Eternal, contains his instructions for all mankind and not just for Levitical priests or Israelites.
 It states the following about sodomy between humans and includes what we would call bestiality.